Last updated on May 3rd, 2023 at 09:39 am

 As I just noted, you won’t be able to share your weights with others in the US and have them know what you are talking about.
 Telling someone you just squatted 135 kilos will mean nothing to most people.

 In fact, it will be remarkably unimpressive to most.
-Telling someone in the US that you lifted 135 of something isn’t near as impressive as telling them you lifted over 300 of something.
+Telling someone in the US that you lifted 135 of something isn’t nearly as impressive as telling them you lifted over 300 of something.
 They’ll know that 300 lbs is a lot.
 They won’t necessarily know that 135 kilos is the same thing.

 It’s no fun to brag if the person you are bragging to doesn’t get it.
-Of course, you could just not brag, but I know enough weight lifters to know better on that one!
+Of course, you could just not brag, but I know enough weightlifters to know better on that one!

 You have More Options

-If you are buying plates in the US, and you are on a budget, you’ll actually have more options available to you in lbs.
+If you are buying plates in the US and you are on a budget, you’ll actually have more options available to you in lbs.

-I mentioned buying used above, but in reality, if you are buying used in the US, there is a high likelihood that all you’ll find are lb plates.
+I mentioned buying used ones above, but in reality, if you are buying used ones in the US, there is a high likelihood that all you’ll find are lb plates.
 There will be very few, if any, kilo plates on the used market here.

 This is also true if you are buying your weights on Amazon or another lower-cost marketplace.
 Almost all of your options in those places, when shopping in the US, will be measured in lbs.